The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 # Phase Seven: The Dragon King

 The final Phase in this whole encounter.
 This is a 100% uptime Phase where you may have to go out of melee range for one GCD for **Exaflare's Edge** depending on which strat you do.
 You may enter this Phase with between 80-100 Shroud gauge and depending on this you may have to adjust some abilities in the follwing Re-Opener.
-If you entered this Phase with < 80 Shroud Gauge you can use Enshroud twice and then safe the third one for your two minute burst, similar to Phase Three.
+If you entered this Phase with more than 80 Shroud Gauge you can use Enshroud twice and then save the third one for your two minute burst, similar to Phase Three.

 ### Re-Opener: